-- Challenges with vocabulary: expressing oneself in speech or print becomes difficult, jumbled or confusing
+- Challenges with vocabulary, such as difficulty expressing oneself in speech or print and jumbling or confusing words

 - Losing / Misplacing things in unusual places and/or accusing others of taking them

-- Mood changes: becoming upset easily, depression/anxiety, loss of motivation or social withdrawal
+- Mood changes resulting in becoming upset easily, depression/anxiety, loss of motivation or social withdrawal

 The list isn’t exhaustive, but it is enough to bring anyone to a specialist to be screened.